Nit-1997/Webex-Sample-Bot/README.md

 # Webex-Sample-Bot
-sample testing bot for webex
+sample testing bot for webex ,so that teams can share knowledge between each other and aggregate them to generate reports